chaunceygardiner/weewx-loopdata/docs/almanac-fields.md

 | `current.tomorrowSunrise.raw` | `almanac(days=1).sunrise.unix_epoch.raw` |

-The pinned unit segments keep the old fields' fixed meanings (epoch seconds, seconds of daylight) no matter how the target report's units are set — celestial's own loop fields never followed report units, so a faithful migration pins.
+The pinned unit segments keep the old fields' fixed meanings (epoch seconds, seconds of daylight) no matter how the report's units are set — celestial's own loop fields never followed report units, so a faithful migration pins.